suzumiyakaede/Office-Tool-docs/docs/deploy/create-iso.md

 Click "start deploy".

 The Office ISO created using this method contains the default configuration and asks the user to start the Office installation when opening Office Tool Plus.

+After mounted the Office ISO, you can find the "Install now" option in the context menu of the CD-ROM.
+This operation will start installation immediately.

 ## Create Office ISO without configuration